eric-burel/data-fetching-patterns-in-react/README.md

 }
 ```

 This Server Component above `Friends` showcases direct server-side data fetching with an `async` function to retrieve a user's friends.
-Unlike traditional client components that initiate data fetching effects (`useEffect`) and manage loading states within the browser, server components fetch data during server-side rendering.
+Unlike traditional client components that initiate data fetching effects (`useEffect`) and manage loading states within the browser, server components fetch data during **server-side rendering**.
 The `getFriends` call executes on the server, with the resulting friends list rendered into HTML before reaching the client.

-The most beautiful part about Server Components is how we can leverage Suspense API to wrap the data-fetching component, and let the component itself free from the state (loading, error handling states) managment.
+Server Components leverage Suspense API to wrap the data-fetching component, and let the component itself free from the state (loading, error handling states) managment as we mentioned in the Declarative Data Fetching section.

 ```tsx
 <Suspense fallback={<FriendsSkeleton />}>